AdamZelikNS/sdk-nrf/doc/nrf/ug_radio_fem.rst

    * ``pdn-pin`` - Pin number of the device that controls the ``PDN`` signal of nRF21540.

    These properties correspond to ``TX_EN``, ``RX_EN``, and ``PDN`` pins of nRF21540 that are supported by software FEM.
-   State of other control pins should be set by other means and according to `nRF21540 Objective Product Specification`_.
+   The state of the remaining control pins should be set in other ways and according to `nRF21540 Objective Product Specification`_.
 #.
 Set the following Kconfig parameters to assign unique GPIOTE channel numbers to be used exclusively by the FEM driver:

    * :option:`MPSL_FEM_NRF21540_GPIO_GPIOTE_TX_EN`